CacheTrap: Unveiling a Stealthier Gray-Box Trojan against LLMs

-\textbf{One-Bit Corruption Model.} Our attack assumes a realistic threat model in which the adversary can induce a \emph{single transient bit flip} in GPU memory during inference.
+Our attack assumes a realistic threat model in which the adversary can induce a \emph{single transient bit flip} during inference.
 To emulate a realistic transient memory fault, we introduce a one-bit perturbation directly into the stored binary representation of a selected value-vector entry.
 Bits that influence the magnitude of the stored number naturally produce larger downstream effects when flipped.
 Accordingly, for each candidate coordinate $(\ell, h, j)$, we apply a single-bit modification to its stored value at the chosen token position:

-Only a \textit{single} bit is allowed to be flipped per evaluation, reflecting the transient nature of the KV cache and the practical difficulty of repeatedly injecting faults into GPU memory.
+Only a \textit{single} bit is allowed to be flipped per evaluation, reflecting the transient nature of the KV cache and the practical difficulty of repeatedly injecting faults during run-time.
 This single-bit corruption model ensures a minimal yet highly targeted perturbation, consistent with the fault-injection technique discussed in the evaluation section.

-\textbf{Per-Class ASR Evaluation on a Publicly Available Dataset.} Given the top-$k$ candidate coordinates, the attacker evaluates the impact of each candidate on a public dataset $\mathcal{D}_{\text{calib}}$.
-The goal of this stage is to steer the model's output toward a specific target behavior.
-For every target class $c$ and every candidate coordinate $(\ell, h, j) \in \mathcal{C}_{\ell,\mathcal{T}}^{\text{top-}k}$, we perform a single bit flip at that coordinate and run the model to compute the \textit{attack success rate} (ASR):
+\textbf{Per-Class ASR Evaluation on a Publicly Available Dataset.} Given the top-$p$ candidate coordinates, the attacker evaluates the impact of each candidate on a public dataset $\mathcal{D}_{\text{calib}}$.
+The goal of this stage is to steer the model's output toward a specific target behavior irrespective of the input.
+Starting at the earliest layer in $L_{sub}$, for every target output $c$ and every candidate coordinate $(\ell, h, j) \in \mathbb{C}_{\ell,\mathcal{T}}^{\text{top-}p}$, we perform a single bit flip at that coordinate and run the model to compute the \textit{attack success rate} (ASR):